fgeck/homelab-k8s-v1-alpha/README.md

 ## Todos

 - [x] Successfully create K8s cluster in Proxmox VMs using TalOS
+- [ ] Multi Controlplane Cluster using 2 Controlplane TalOS VMs
-- [x] Successfully deploy cert-manager which creates valid certificates
+- [x] Successfully deploy Cert-Manager which creates valid certificates
+- [x] Successfully deploy Kube-Vip
-- [x] Successfully deploy kube-vip
+- [x] Successfully deploy Traefik
+- [ ] A Traefik pod runs on every node to have some kind of HA setup
 - [x] Deploy an app and it is reachable in local network via external IP
 - [x] Deploy an app and it is reachable in local network via some dummy dns + modification of /etc/hosts on a client machine
 - [x] Deploy an app end to end with dedicated certificates (whoami-external)